ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Facts in Human Life
+The number of languages spoken in
 the world i.s3,0G4.
 The inhabitants of the
 globe profess more than l,0o0 different re­
 ligions.
 The number of men is about